svenguenther/OLE/docs/emulator/emulator.rst

    * - ``N_quality_samples``
      - ``5``
      - Number of samples which are drawn from the emulator to estimate the performance of the emulator.
 The runtime is about linear in that parameter!
 From this number of samples we compute the mean loglikelihood $m$  and its standard deviation $\sigma_m$.
 In general we want the emulator to be very precise at the best fit point with its loglikelihood $b$ and less accurate for points more away.
 We accept the prediction of the emulator if $\sigma_m < \mathrm{quality.threshold.constant} +  \mathrm{quality.threshold.linear}*(b-m) +  \mathrm{quality.threshold.quadratic} * (b-m)^2 $
-   * - ``DEPRECATED: tail_cut_fraction``
-     - ``0.2``
-     - The distribution of the sampled loglikes is found to be non-gaussian.
-However, by cutting the low end tail, we find sufficient estimates for the mean and standard deviation.
-This parameter specifies the fraction of the tail that is cut.
    * - ``quality_threshold_constant``
      - ``0.1``
      - See ``N_quality_samples``